Zeta Functions of F1-buildings: An Ihara type formula

 \section{An Ihara type formula}

 The Ihara zeta function of a finite, $q+1$ regular graph $X$ is defined as the infinite product

 where the product runs over all backtrackingless closed cycles $c$ and $l(c)$ denotes the length.
-The Ihara formula asserts that
+The Ihara formula asserts that when $|u|$ is small enough, $Z_X(u)^{-1}$ converges to a polynomial so that

-where $A$ is the adjacency operator and $\chi$ the Euler-characteristic.
+where $A$ is the adjacency operator and $\chi$ is the Euler-characteristic (which is always non-positive).
 It has been proven in ascending order of generality in \cites{Ihara,Hashimoto,Sunada,Bass}.
 For higher dimensional buildings, the question for a generalized Ihara formula is still open.
-For the $\PGL_3$-case see \cites{KangLi}.
+For the $\PGL_3$-case see \cites{KL,KangLi}.

 Fix the following set of generators of $\Lambda$,